mattlee821/relative_file_paths/README.md

-# How I use Git with my projects
+# How I use relative file paths with my projects

 This README details how to use variables in `R` and `bash` so that you can use relative file paths i.e. `relative/file/path` as opposed to